 Rec, Spa, Premium Amenities

-Be sure to enjoy recreational amenities including a nightclub and a fitness center.
-This hotel also features complimentary wireless Internet access, concierge services, and gift shops/newsstands.
+Don’t miss out on recreational opportunities including a nightclub and a fitness center.
+Additional features include complimentary wireless Internet access, concierge services, and gift shops/newsstands.

 Grab a bite to eat at the hotel's restaurant, which features a bar, or stay in and take advantage of room service (during limited hours).
 Quench your thirst with your favorite drink at a bar/lounge.
 Continental breakfasts are available daily for a fee.